- Delivered fresh

 Product description

-An old fashioned ingredient, lamb* heart is milder in flavour than diners often anticipate, and much more akin to a steak than other lamb offal.
-Traditionally lamb heart was revered for its nutritional and medicinal qualities as it offers a rich source of protein, vitamin B12, riboflavin, and selenium along with phosphorus, zinc, copper, iron, and niacin.
+An old-fashioned yet timeless ingredient, lamb heart surprises diners with its mild flavour, more akin to steak than other lamb offal.
+Once revered for its nutritional and medicinal qualities, lamb heart remains a powerhouse of essential nutrients.
+It’s a rich source of protein, vitamin B12, riboflavin, selenium, phosphorus, zinc, copper, iron, and niacin, making it a wholesome choice for adventurous cooks and chefs alike.

 "Dare I say that foolish are those who overlook such available and valuable joys as the lamb heart.
 This is good lean meat that is very easy to cook either quickly or as a slow braise.
 Cheap too – a lamb heart certainly extends the kitchen budget.

 Light the charcoal, then thinly slice and skewer the lamb heart.
-Lightly oil then dust with cumin, cayenne pepper, a little cinnamon pepper and sea salt.
-Grill until rare but coloured on the outside, and eat with a fresh mint, parsley and tomato salad and some sweet and tender, thinly sliced white onion dressed in a little white vinegar.
-Flat bread, yoghurt maybe and certainly chilli sauce must be seen nearby too.
-Changing the spices towards a Mexican leaning and this makes for a good filling with corn tortillas all daubed with a sour green salsa.
+Lightly oil it before dusting with cumin, cayenne pepper, a little cinnamon, black pepper, and sea salt.
+Grill until rare but coloured on the outside, and serve with a fresh mint, parsley, and tomato salad, alongside sweet and tender thinly sliced white onion dressed in a little white vinegar.
+Flatbread, yoghurt, and chilli sauce should be close at hand.
+Adjust the spices for a Mexican twist, and this makes an excellent filling for corn tortillas, paired with a sharp green salsa.

-- Stuff the hearts with stale bread mixed with herbs, spices and cooked onion.
-Add a little wine or cider to a heavy small casserole.
-Braise the lamb hearts until tender with only a little liquid remaining and the hearts browned from the cooking.
-Eat with a good rich and buttery mashed potato.
+Stuff the hearts with stale bread mixed with herbs, spices, and cooked onion.
+Add a little wine or cider to a heavy small casserole and braise the lamb hearts until tender, leaving only a little liquid and allowing the hearts to brown beautifully.
+Serve with a rich, buttery mashed potato for a comforting, hearty dish.

-- Treat the lamb heart as you would ox heart, and make a dark and hot vindaloo, in fact I prefer using heart to braising steak!"
+Treat the lamb heart as you would ox heart, making a dark and spicy vindaloo.
+In fact, I prefer using lamb heart to braising steak for this dish - it’s a game-changer!"

 Ingredients